Snowflake-Labs/sfquickstarts/site/sfguides/src/data_app/data_app.md

 ## Getting the source code for the project
 Duration: 3

 The application you will be running is written on node.js.
-It is a dashboard to view bike usage over time and differing weather conditions for Citi Bike.
-The source code for this application is available at [GitHub](https://github.com/Snowflake-Labs/sfguide-data-apps-demo).
+It is a Citi Bike dashboard that lets users view bike usage over time and in differing weather conditions.
+The source code is available in [GitHub](https://github.com/Snowflake-Labs/sfguide-data-apps-demo).

 Download the code into a folder of your choice and open the project in VSCode.
-In VSCode go into the terminal and install the modules needed for this project.
+In VSCode, go into the terminal and install the modules needed for this project:

 ```bash
 npm install